 This Classic Hawaiian Macaroni Salad recipe has a delicious creamy dressing that’s tangy, sweet, and totally addicting!
-It’s great for summer cookouts or anytime.
-Plus it tastes just like it came from your favorite Hawaiian Food Truck!
+It tastes just like it came from a Hawaiian Food Truck.

 Disclosure: This post includes affiliate links.

 When I got back from our trip to Hawaii I got started right away on my version of this classic recipe.
-I’ve been testing the recipe for a few months now and I think I nailed it!
-Make sure you check out the recipe video in the recipe card, too!
-Click to see the video! —> Jump to Video
+I’ve been testing the recipe for a few months now and I’m happy to report that I nailed it!

 Recipe Questions Answered:

 The ingredients are simple, and nothing too fancy.

 - Duke’s mayonnaise